Cost of goods sold (COGS)

 Cost of goods sold (COGS) definition

-The cost of goods sold (GOGS) is the sum of all direct cost associated with making a product.
-It appears on an income statement and typically includes money spent on raw materials and labour.
-It does not include coss associated with marketing, sales or distribution.
+The cost of goods sold (COGS) is the sum of all direct costs associated with making a product.
+It appears on an income statement and typically includes money mainly spent on raw materials and labour.
+It does not include costs associated with marketing, sales or distribution.

 Cost of goods sold (COGS) is the direct cost of making a company’s products.
 It is an important line on your income statement that can tell you a lot about your financial performance, efficiency and profitability.

 COGS includes costs such as raw materials and labour that vary depending on the amount of product you produce.
 It doesn’t include indirect costs that the business incurs regardless of how much is produced—for example, office expenses, administrative salaries or marketing costs.

 “COGS answers the core question that anyone who is running or starting a business has: Are you making money from your company?” says Alex Barros, a Business Advisor with BDC’s Advisory Services.
 “It’s the first thing to figure out and the first line a banker or other outside observer will look at to see if you’re performing well.
 Unfortunately, many businesses don’t calculate it correctly.”

 COGS answers the core question that anyone who is running or starting a business has: Are you making money from your company?

 COGS represents all costs associated with making the products that were sold during the period covered by an income statement.